Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Introduction

-We fit this description of the ES (which by construction is capable of describing the entanglement spectrum of any such chiral topological state) to numerically computed entanglement spectrum data of a variety of different states, all of which were observed to obey Li-Haldane counting, in Section \ref{sec:results}.
-What we find from these fits is that we can understand the numerical spectra very well using our approach, including the novel fractional dimension conserved quantities, which we show to be essential to the understanding of the entanglement spectra of chiral topological states described by the chiral $SU(2)_2$ WZW CFT.
+In Sec.~\ref{sec:results}, we fit this description of the ES (which by construction is capable of describing the entanglement spectrum of any such chiral topological state) to numerically computed entanglement spectrum data of a variety of different states, all of which were observed to obey Li-Haldane counting.
+What we find from these fits is that we can understand the numerical spectra very well using our approach, including the novel fractional dimension conserved quantities, which we show to be essential to the understanding of the entanglement spectra of chiral topological states described by $\rm{SU}(2)_2$ Chern-Simons theory.
 As mentioned above, this provides confirmation that the description of the bulk topological state by the corresponding topological field theory is correct for the systems considered, as the ES, {\it including the splittings}, can be described entirely in terms of quantities of the CFT associated with that bulk topological field theory.

-This approach also gives insight into the success of the various computational techniques of the works considered here in capturing the chiral topological nature of the states in question.
-For instance, Refs.~\onlinecite{Bauer2014} and \onlinecite{Hickey2016}, whose work we discuss in Section \ref{sec:results}, use DMRG-based techniques, and we verify that they exhibit detailed splitting behavior in the entanglement spectrum that is consistent with the possibilities allowed by the construction of the entanglement Hamiltonian out of available terms in the GGE from the chiral CFT, thereby supporting the ability of these DMRG-based techniques to capture chiral topological behavior.
-The other two numerical entanglement spectra discussed in Section \ref{sec:results}, Refs.~\onlinecite{Hackenbroich2018} and \onlinecite{Chen2018}, are generated instead through the use of chiral projected entangled pair states (PEPS) tensor network techniques.
+This approach also gives insight into the success of the various computational techniques used by the works considered here in capturing the chiral topological nature of the states in question.
+For instance, Refs.~\onlinecite{Bauer2014} and \onlinecite{Hickey2016}, whose work we discuss in Sec.~\ref{sec:results}, use Density Matrix Renormalization Group (DMRG)-based techniques, and we verify that they exhibit detailed splitting behavior in the entanglement spectrum that is consistent with the possibilities allowed by the construction of the entanglement Hamiltonian out of available terms in the GGE from the chiral CFT, thereby supporting the ability of these DMRG-based techniques to capture chiral topological behavior.
+The other two numerical entanglement spectra discussed in Sec.~\ref{sec:results}, Refs.~\onlinecite{Hackenbroich2018} and \onlinecite{Chen2018}, are generated instead through the use of chiral projected entangled pair states (PEPS) tensor network techniques.
 There, too, our results support the ability of these (PEPS) techniques to capture chiral topological behavior.